duncanamps/xa80/README.md

 ![xa80_short](https://github.com/duncanamps/xa80/assets/6016794/5a307bc0-b6b6-458f-91a2-7ae34e710088)

-This is V0.3 which is a developing build version of the software and is largely incomplete, and in some areas, unusable.
-If you wish to download the day-to-day working and supported version, please access it from here -> [xa80 V0.2 GitHub](https://github.com/duncanamps/xa80/tree/V0.2).
+This is V0.3 which is the supported stable release of the software.

 #### Synopsis